Trekkers at EBC

 Everest Base Camp is the closest we are getting to the highest mountain in the world; you get to leave your footprints right on the base of the world’s highest peaks.
 This is certainly a memory you will cherish for a lifetime.

 We can contemplate the world and our place in it with pride in our hearts, a sense of wonderment, and deep emotion.
 We will capture some beautiful photographs and enjoy the view.
 The view of the world’s deepest glacier, Khumbu Glacier, will also please us.
 With so much satisfaction, it’s time to head back to Gorak Shep.
-Treat ourselves to a hearty dinner after such an accomplishment.
+After such an accomplishment, we can treat ourselves to a hearty dinner.

 Meals: Breakfast, Lunch, and Dinner